Qumulo/docs/qq-cli-command-guide/portal/portal_delete_spoke.md

   help: Spoke portal ID
   name: -i
   required: true
+- alternate:
+  - --json
+  help: Pretty-print JSON
+  name: -j
+  required: false
+- alternate:
+  - --no-paths
+  help: Do not attempt to resolve file IDs present on the local cluster to paths.
+  name: -n
+  required: false
 - alternate: []
   help: 'Force the deletion of the spoke portal.
 Caution: This operation deletes all
     data from the spoke portal, including any new and modified data on the spoke that